 There were also those standard crunchy cereal bits added into this...
 I think McDonald's adds it into most non-cocoa McFlurries to for the texture... not a bad idea actually.

-And I think it's cool that an eatery with normally bourgeois association can come up with an affordable offering with such subtle flavours.
+And I think it's cool that a fast-food chain can come up with an affordable offering with such subtle flavours.
 I guess it's an indicator that quality standards are improving everywhere, so that's good news indeed!

 I'm glad I laid hands on this before it was sold out... the Bukit Batok Central branch no longer had it, so I took a short MRT ride down to the JEM branch at Jurong East and was in luck!
 Catch it before it's gone!